Power series

 The partial sums of a power series are polynomials, the partial sums of the Taylor series of an analytic function are a sequence of converging polynomial approximations to the function at the center, and a converging power series can be seen as a kind of generalized polynomial with infinitely many terms.
 Conversely, every polynomial is a power series with only finitely many non-zero terms.

 Beyond their role in mathematical analysis, power series also occur in combinatorics as generating functions (a kind of formal power series) and in electronic engineering (under the name of the Z-transform).
-The familiar decimal notation for real numbers can also be viewed as an example of a power series, with integer coefficients, but with the argument x fixed at 1/10.
+The familiar decimal notation for real numbers can also be viewed as an example of a power series, with integer coefficients and the argument x fixed at 1/10.
 In number theory, the concept of p-adic numbers is also closely related to that of a power series.